What to Expect for an In-Person Appointment

-We use Prometric test centers to keep the ARE fair and secure.
-On your appointment day, you should be ready to:
+We use Prometric to keep the ARE fair and secure.
+When testing at a physical test center, you should be ready to:

 - Arrive at least 30 minutes early

 - Present a valid photo ID (the name on the ID must match the name your division is scheduled under, and the ID must include your signature)

 - Have any eyeglasses, jewelry, and/or other accessories inspected

 - Be scanned by a metal detector or wand